Shiyi Li

 Jacob Scioscia is a medical student at Baylor College of Medicine.
 He is from Pittsburgh, PA, and went to undergrad at Penn State.
 He has a background in chemical engineering and statistics.
 He enjoys playing soccer, running, and making his own kombucha!
 He is fascinated by the field of cardiology and cardiothoracic surgery as it blends chemical engineering with human anatomy and physiology.
 His research interests in the Mondal lab revolve around translational medicine.
 In particular, he is involved in machine learning and predictive modeling, especially in improving outcomes for patients with congestive heart failure.

-”I would like to continue working with Dr. Mondal because I believe the research that he is conducting has the potential to change the standard of care for these patients.
+”I enjoy working with Dr. Mondal because I believe the research that he is conducting has the potential to change the standard of care for these patients.
 He is an excellent mentor and has helped me better learn the research process and refine my skills in writing and presenting information.”

 Adel Hassan